dockstore/dockstore-support/tooltester/README.md

 </details>

 ### Workflows
 In order to run this command, you of course need workflows to run it on.
-You can add workflows for the `run-workflows-through-wes` command to run [here](https://github.com/dockstore/dockstore-support/blob/8775ecadaec8b5fa36d03bc6ba962509ea38ca29/tooltester/src/main/java/io/dockstore/tooltester/runWorkflow/WorkflowList.java#L48-L55).
+You can add workflows for the `run-workflows-through-wes` command to run [here](https://github.com/dockstore/dockstore-support/blob/develop/tooltester/src/main/java/io/dockstore/tooltester/runWorkflow/WorkflowList.java).

-When you add workflows, you can either have them run using the test parameter file found on the appropriate site, such as what is done [here](https://github.com/dockstore/dockstore-support/blob/8775ecadaec8b5fa36d03bc6ba962509ea38ca29/tooltester/src/main/java/io/dockstore/tooltester/runWorkflow/WorkflowList.java#L49).
-You can also have them run using a test parameter file found locally.
-Such as what is done [here](https://github.com/dockstore/dockstore-support/blob/8775ecadaec8b5fa36d03bc6ba962509ea38ca29/tooltester/src/main/java/io/dockstore/tooltester/runWorkflow/WorkflowList.java#L48).
+When you add workflows, you can either have them run using the test parameter file found on the appropriate site, or you can also have them run using a test parameter file found locally.

 ## Running the `run-workflows-through-wes` command
 To do this you must first compile the project with the following command,